LeusExMachina/Statistics-blog/homework1/researches.md

-# Question 1 - What is Statistics?
+# Research 1 - What is Statistics?

 The word "Statistics" comes from german "statistik", meaning "description of a state".
 In fact, Statistics can be defined as the science of collecting, analizing, and interpreting data in order to obtain knowledge about a certain topic and take decisions based on that knowledge: since the origin of the term, related to the decisions taken to wisely regulate a nation.
 Statistics is mainly related to data: as a science, it provides those instruments that are necessary to summarize a large amount of unorganized information and extract from them that knowledge necessary to achieve the most various purposes.
 Statistics is also used by the major part of oter sciences, since it is an instrument of the scientific method: Statistics is used to prove theories true or false, as for validating the effectiveness of a medicine, ecc...